knightazura/ghost-sdk/Using-Modals.md

 ### Building a Modal

-First you need to define your content in an content related named `.hbs` file.
+First you need to define the content in an content related named `.hbs` file.
 For example `markdown-help.hbs`.

 In this file place the contents of the modal.